ls1-sys-prog-course-archive-SoSe22/task8-container/README.md

 mount a directory the target must be a directory.
 For files, the target must be a file.

-The `/dev` directory has a subset of device nodes that are commonly available:
+The `/dev` directory has a subset of device nodes that are commonly available.
+Like Nix, `nix-build-shell` can bind mount those from existing files on the host:

 - /dev/full
 - /dev/kvm